 Brain-derived neurotrophic factor (BDNF) is a protein that works in the central and peripheral nervous system to promote nerve function and growth.
-It works in the neurons of the brain both in forming neurons and in long-term memory formation.
+It also works in the neurons of the brain both in forming neurons and in long-term memory formation.

-    Genetic variants can change the amount of BDNF that your body normally makes.
+Genetic variants can decrease the amount of BDNF that your body normally makes.
 These variants have been tied to a number of brain and nervous system related issues.

 Even if you are genetically pre-disposed to lower or altered BDNF levels, you can still affect BDNF levels significantly.
 Carrying the variants above just makes optimizing BDNF production that much more important!

-    Stress decreases BDNF levels.[ref]
+Avoid Chronic Stress: Stress decreases BDNF levels.[ref]
 We all know that stress isn’t good for us, so here is one more reason why you should avoid it.
 While easier said than done, there are tried and true methods for reducing stress including exercising (go for a walk in the sunshine!) and sleeping well.

 Lion’s Mane mushroom extract has been shown to increase BDNF levels. [ref] Lion’s mane is available as a supplement on Amazon and also combined with coffee (one of my personal favorites:-).
 You also may be able to find fresh Lion’s mane mushrooms at your local farmer’s market in season.